WORKSHOPS4GIRLS

 Look for the "spark" when the girls get to certain topics.
 When they find the one they want, the girls should be excited about it.

-Ask your Juniors the following questions:
+Ensure that your Juniors can answer the following questions:

 • Why did you pick this idea?